 Five Points is one of Nashville’s better neighborhoods, and there’s no better venue in Five Points than The Basement East, or, if you want to sound like you know what you’re talking about, “The Beast.”
-It’s a small venue, but it catches surprisingly big acts and features a bar with all sorts of interesting specials and a lot of charms—like a living room-themed VIP section unlike any other in town.
+It’s a small venue, but it has hosted big acts like Metallica and Alice Cooper looking to play surprise secret shows in more intimate environs.

 One of the city’s few open-air venues and definitely the one with the best views, Ascend is situated right along the Cumberland River on the outside perimeter of downtown.
 It’s a short walk from the neon signs, honky-tonks, and street corner cowboys of Lower Broadway, but it feels like it’s worlds away on a nice evening.

 Where to eat and drink nearby: Acme Feed and Seed, Pinewood Social, Martin’s Bar-B-Que Joint